MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

-= 5.37.1 =
+= 5.38.1 =
+* Bug fix: an error in a security token check when triggering a review reminder manually
+* Improvement: check for get_shipping_phone method in old WooCommerce versions = 5.38.0 =
+* New feature: self-service setup of DKIM signatures with CusRev mailer in the Pro version
+* Bug fix: vulnerability in Ajax requests
+* Bug fix: reviews could not be submitted on product pages when shortcodes were disabled = 5.37.1 =
 * Improvement: CSS adjustments to avoid conflicts with styling from with 3rd-party themes and plugins = 5.37.0 =